 Several of the individuals that got the letter managed to call and reach the supposed “agent” representing Shaw Financial.
 The person instructed them to keep the winning confidential, to avoid all of the hassle and the media attention stemming from the big win.

 The agent even told the supposed winners that they should keep the information at the bank confidential when trying to cash the fraudulent check.

-There’s a very simple explanation for this request and it has nothing to do with the safety of the prize winners.
-Scammers know that bank professionals will be capable of identifying the letter and the check as scam.
-This is the main reason why they advice victims to keep the information confidential.
+There’s a straightforward explanation for this request, and it has nothing to do with the safety of the prize winners.
+Scammers know that bank professionals will be capable of identifying the letter and the check as a scam.
+This is the main reason why they advise victims to keep the information confidential.

 A Few Basic but Efficient Tips that will Keep You Safe

 We’ll never get tired of repeating the same thing because it can save so many people from losing money on ridiculous lottery scam like the Shaw Financial letter.

 First, remember that you can’t win a lottery that you haven’t bought a ticket for.
 The same applies to sweepstakes and raffles that you haven’t consciously entered.
 Nobody can submit your name for these competitions on your behalf.